 We eat food every day, but our choices have implications.
 A food system is the function of several forces and factors like history, laws, policy and economy.
 Not only does our personal wellbeing depend on food, but public health, poverty, and community resilience are all related to food.
 This course will focus on the production, distribution and consumption of food - in ways that are economically, environmentally and socially sustainable.
 This course will take an interdisciplinary approach to the topic and will look at food systems from multiple perspectives.
-Prerequisite: Completion of three exploration area courses Offered fall Integrative Studies Course understanding as we tie all of it in with socio-economic aspects unique to these communities.
-We will explore how humans both impact and have been impacted by marine communities as well as the responses to these impacts.
-We will use Martha's Vinevard as a living classroom to gain a deeper understanding of these topics and venture to apply our understanding to other marine communities around the world.
-There is an additional fee for this course; please see course schedule for details.
-Prerequisite: any science laboratory course Offered fall of even-numbered years
+Prerequisite: Completion of three Exploration or Core Liberal Education Areas Offered fall